oddbird/css-sandbox/src/scope/explainer.md

 would want donut-selection
 while opting out from scope proximity.

+I explore this idea more
+as part of my [syntax comparison](/scope/syntax/).

 ### Scope in the cascade

 The `@scope` rule has a double-impact